Free no-obligation site survey · Nationwide coverage Contact Us

 • Cladding spraying for an even, factory-style finish on tired elevations

-• Cut-edge corrosion treatment on exposed edges, laps and fixings
+• Cut-edge corrosion treatment on the exposed edges, laps and fixings

 • Wall coatings for rendered, brick and clad production buildings

 Where a roof or wall sits above or beside warm processes and extraction, it ages faster, so the survey maps where the building takes the hardest punishment and the specification reflects it.
-Just as important is the programme: production rarely pauses, so work is sequenced around shifts, deliveries and site inductions, with most roof work carried out from above so the line keeps running below.
+The programme matters just as much: production rarely pauses, so the work is sequenced around shifts, deliveries and site inductions, with most roof work done from above so the line keeps running below.

-Older plants often combine several substrates, profiled metal, rooflights, rendered or brick elevations and tired cladding, each needing its own preparation route.
-Cut-edge corrosion is treated as preparation, with edges and laps cleaned back, treated and sealed before any topcoat goes on.
+Older plants often mix several substrates, profiled metal, rooflights, rendered or brick elevations and tired cladding, each needing its own prep route.
+Cut-edge corrosion is treated as prep, with the edges and laps cleaned back, treated and sealed before any topcoat.

 Common questions